A Fledgling Democracy

 But in spite of these achievements, daunting challenges remain.
 Although Tunisia has succeeded in defusing many crises, its transition has been uneasy; its democracy is fragile and its future continues to be uncertain.
 As the country emerges from decades of authoritarian rule, it faces enormous political, social, economic and security challenges, which are undermining its peaceful evolution.
 It is this state of fragility that A Fledgling Democracy seeks to capture.

-Focusing on the socio-political dynamics that have unfolded in this North African nation since the revolution, the contributors to this volume shed light on how Tunisia has navigated its first decade of democratic transition, and explain what the ongoing changes and challenges mean for the country today.
+Focusing on the socio-political dynamics that have unfolded in this North African nation since the revolution, the contributors to this volume shed light on how Tunisia has navigated its first decade of democratic transition, and reflect on what the ongoing changes and challenges mean for the country today.

 ‘Understanding Tunisia’s political transformation since 2011 requires comprehensive analysis of the key enablers of and challenges to the country’s democratisation.
 The international contributions to this volume offer just that, painting a vivid picture of hard and soft politics in Tunisia.’ — Lina Khatib, Director, Middle East and North Africa Programme, Chatham House

-‘In this valuable contribution to the literature, Mohamed Zayani and his co-authors incisively identify both the weaknesses of Tunisia’s state institutions and the resilience of its civil society–as well as the many issues of contention between them.’ — Charles Tripp, Professor Emeritus of Politics, SOAS, and author of The Power and the People: Paths of Resistance in the Middle East
+‘In this valuable contribution to the literature, Mohamed Zayani and his contributors incisively identify both the weaknesses of Tunisia’s state institutions and the resilience of its civil society–as well as the many issues of contention between them.’ — Charles Tripp, Professor Emeritus of Politics, SOAS University of London, and author of The Power and the People: Paths of Resistance in the Middle East

-‘Published at a juncture point of Tunisia’s history, this valuable volume perfectly captures the sociopolitical dynamics that kept the democracy unconsolidated, popular aspirations unfulfilled and reforms stalled.
+‘Published at a juncture point in Tunisia’s history, this valuable volume perfectly captures the socio-political dynamics that kept its democracy unconsolidated, popular aspirations unfulfilled and reforms stalled.
 A detailed and nuanced account of the state of fragility that shaped Tunisia’s path to democracy and will undoubtedly determine its future.’ — Hamza Meddeb, Non-resident Scholar, Malcolm H. Kerr Carnegie Middle East Center